schneidenbach/AutoMapper.Attributes/README.md

 ### This seems like a lot of work.
 Why not just call `Mapper.CreateMap()`?

 Simply put - I love anything that saves me keystrokes.
 This is configurable enough for my needs and allows me to separate concerns nicely.
+Plus, the property attribution makes it super easy and useful to provide custom mappings!

 ### License ###
 This project is licensed under the MIT license.